-- Chapter 1 introduces the system and describes basic system management tasks. - Chapter 2 describes system components and their functions. - Chapter 3 describes how to identify and change your system configuration.

-- Chapter 4 explains how to identify and resolve problems that may prevent the system from operating correctly. - The Glossary defines technical terms related to the AlphaServer 2000 system.
+- Chapter 1 introduces the system and describes basic system management tasks. - Chapter 2 describes system components and their functions. - Chapter 3 describes how to identify your system configuration and how to change your configuration. - Chapter 4 explains how to identify and resolve problems that may prevent the system from operating correctly. - The Glossary defines technical terms related to the AlphaServer 2100 system.